 A healthy balanced diet is very important during your pregnancy.
 The key to good nutrition is including a wide variety of foods including proteins, carbohydrates, fats, and minerals.

-Things to avoid include raw or undercooked meat, alcohol, predatory fish (shark, swordfish, king mackeral, and tile fish).
-Also avoid canned or fresh Tuna and limit other seafood (shrimp etc) to 12 oz per week.
+Things to avoid include raw or undercooked meat, alcohol, predatory fish (shark, swordfish, king mackerel, and tilefish).
+Also, avoid canned or fresh Tuna and limit other seafood (shrimp, etc) to 12 oz per week.
 Avoid unpasteurized milk and soft cheeses.
 Reheat deli meats until they are steaming hot.
 Limit consumption of fish from local rivers, lakes or ponds to no more than one 6 oz serving per week.
 Limit other fresh or canned ocean fish (salmon, tuna, flounder) or seafood (shrimp, oysters, clams) to no more than 12 oz per week.

 Make sure to wash all fruits and vegetables thoroughly.
-It is also recommended that you take a daily prenatal vitamin containing at least 1mg of folic acid to reduce the risk of birth defects and to ensure you are getting the extra nutrients that you need.
+It is also recommended by our Raleigh gynecology practice that you take a daily prenatal vitamin containing at least 1mg of folic acid to reduce the risk of birth defects and to ensure you are getting the extra nutrients that you need.

 A cesarean delivery may be indicated for many different reasons including the position of the baby, inability of the baby to fit through the pelvis, abnormalities of the placenta, and fetal stress with labor.
 Women may also elect to have a repeat cesarean section if they have undergone a cesarean delivery in the past.